zilch-lang/zilch/README.md

 The next step is to clone this repository (how do you expect to build it otherwise? :wink:) to somewhere you feel confortable with.
 Using `git`, you can just type `git clone https://github.com/zilch-lang/gzc <target-directory>` (where `<target-directory>` may be left blank, in which case the repository will be cloned in your current directory under the name `gzc`).

-#### Building the compiler
+### Building the compiler

-:warning: DISCLAIMER: It may take a lon time, depending on your machine specs.
+:warning: DISCLAIMER: It may take a long time, depending on your machine specs.

 <details><summary>Stack users</summary>